cdo256/virtualsets/src/Dissertation/Splice.lagda.md

     b : Fin y
 \end{verbatim}

+# 'Splice' operations on `Fin`

+In my final definition of `Inj`, I have taken the approach of using a basic inductive definition for injective functions.
+This was because the previous way (`InjFun`) of doing it was messy, and ultimately hid the true behaviour that I wanted to extract with a trace.
+This meant that all of the proofs relied on a long chain of isomorphisms that weren't strong enough to capture the behaviour that we cared about, namely adding and removing links to modify a funciton.

+Additionally carrying around the proof meant they had to be modified together, and may have been the reason I was experiencing performance reduction when type checking Agda.

+I noticed that I wasn't getting the benefit I expected from all of these abstractions and that ultimately proved these isomorphisms were distracting from the main aim which is ensure that a trace structure is formed from Virtual Sets.
+I do think this method could have worked if I had enough time, but the problem is that I didn't have the time to spare.
+Additionally techniques I've learnt made it clear that there were much better ways of structuring things so that . (?)

+In the aid of this simplicity, I decided to switch to the following structure to represent injective Fin funcitons.

+There are certain operations needed to construct and work with an inductive definition of injective finite functions.

 ```
 fsplice : ∀ {x} → Fin (suc x) → Fin x → Fin (suc x)
 fsplice fzero a = fsuc a